rborden-appsec/yawast/docs/_posts/2019-08-16-yawast-0-8-released.md

 List of checks performed: https://yawast.org/checks/

 If you have any issues, please open a ticket on Github (https://github.com/adamcaudill/yawast/issues) (with all sensitive information redacted of course).

-It’s recommended that YAWAST be used on all web application / web service penetration tests, to ensure that certain things are checked for, and to save you time by eliminating some manual tasks.
-Please make sure you upgrade to 0.8 – we will no longer be working on the older Ruby version.